Stamp Duty on Transfer of Property Between Spouses

 In these cases, there’s no need to tell HMRC about the transfer, even if the value is more than the usual Stamp Duty Land Tax threshold.

-What stamp duty is payable when transferring an interest in a jointly owned property?
+What stamp duty is payable when transferring a jointly owned property?

 Property Price | Standard Rate of Stamp Duty | Additional Home Rate (updated post Oct 2024 budget) | Non UK Resident Rate |